529 Wellwood Orchards Rd. Springfield, VT 05156

 Petting Zoo: do not chase the animals.
 Pet them, feed them and enjoy them.
 They are all very friendly.
 Please note that they need a rest at the end of the day so refrain from visiting after hours.

-When picking apples gently lift and twist the apple.
+Tip for picking apples: Gently lift and twist the apple.
 This prevents damage to the tree and prevents other fruit from falling to the ground.

 Be careful not to damage the trees.
-Do not climb on the trees.
+Do not climb on the trees or swing from the branches.
 This causes damage.

 PYO Apples must be in a bag purchased from Wellwood’s on the day of your visit.
 NO other bags are allowed to collect apples, including backpacks.